 When an air conditioner typically turns on, it runs for about 10-15 before it shuts down.
 This depends on the size of your air conditioner, the size of your home, and generally how old the system is.
 An older AC unit might have to run a bit longer than one that’s brand new, but that’s okay.
 Most of the electricity used for air conditioning is actually during the start-up of the system, so a longer cycle isn’t actually that detrimental to your cooling budget.

 But that’s where our problem comes in.
 A short cycling air conditioner runs for about 5-8 minutes and then shuts off abruptly.
 This can happen many times throughout the day and it’s wildly inefficient.
 Since the energy-intensive part of the cooling process is the start up, your short cycling air conditioner is starting up more often each day, leading to higher bills and a more stressed out system.
+One way to address these kinds of performance issues is by understanding the benefits of professional AC service.

 Think about it this way, a short cycling air conditioner is going to have certain components more worn down than others, leading to an unbalanced system that might need early replacement.
+If your system unexpectedly stops or begins failing to cool, it’s important to know what to do if your AC breaks down so you can respond quickly and avoid further damage.

 3 Causes of Short Cycling